 All in all, they were not horrible, but yet, they still could be better.
 I was disappointed in how the looked and that the recipe didn’t work as it should have.
-It was in this moment that I recalled something I see every time I drop my daughter off for Karate lessons:
+It was at this moment that I recalled something I noticed every time I drop my daughter off for Karate lessons:

 Every Expert was once a Beginner

 This was the first time I had ever tried them.
 I am NOT an expert.
 I am a beginner and I need to just cut myself some slack.
 I know what I did wrong and next time, I know that I will do a better job as I’ve learned from my mistakes.